avito-tech/Emcee/README.md

 - `runTests` - actually runs the UI tests on local machine and generates a report.
 - `distRunTests` - brings up the queue with tests to run, deploys the required data to the remote machines over SSH and then starts remote agents that run UI tests on remote machines.
-After runnng all tests, creates a report on local machine.
+After running all tests, creates a report on local machine.
 - `distWork` - starts the runner as a client to the queue server that you start using the `distRunTests` command on the remote machines.
 This can be considered as a worker instance of the runner.
 - `dump` - runs runtime dump.
 This is a feature that allows you to filter the tests before running them.
 Read more about runtime dump [here](Sources/RuntimeDump).